Deep learning model for ECG reconstruction reveals the information content of ECG leads: Discussion

 The following models assume a scenario where we want to reconstruct all the precordial leads from two limb leads and two precordial leads.
-This scenario is possible in a clinical setting, where precordial leads are unavailable due to the patient's condition or technical limitations.
-A performant model in this scenario would open the way for the development of a portable ECG device with fewer leads, which could be used in emergencies or remote areas.
-The decision on which ECG leads to include in such a device would be based on the correlation between the leads and the quality of the reconstruction.
-The PCC analysis gives us very close results with no decisive winner in this category.
-We show the combination I + II + V2 + V4 in Fig. \ref{fig:v2v4_ex1}, as it got the lowest MSE value.
-Leads V2 and V4 are positioned over areas central to the electrical activity of the heart.
+This scenario is possible in a clinical setting, where precordial leads are unavailable due to the patient’s condition or technical limitations.
+A performant model in this scenario would open the way for developing a portable ECG device with fewer leads, which could be used in emergencies or remote areas.
+The decision on which ECG leads to include in such a device would be based on the correlation between the leads and the reconstruction quality.
+A naive approach would suggest that the best combination of leads should include lead V3, as it gave the best result in the previous models.
+However, the best combination of leads is I + II + V2 + V4.
+Leads V2 and V4 are positioned over areas central to the heart's electrical activity.
 V2 is placed in the fourth intercostal space at the left sternal border, while V4 is placed in the fifth intercostal space at the midclavicular line.
 The proximity of these leads to critical cardiac structures allows them to capture significant electrical activity from both the anterior and septal regions of the heart.
-V2 and V4 provide a balanced view of the heart's electrical activity; V2 captures data from the right ventricle and the septal area, while V4 captures signals from the anterior wall of the left ventricle.
+V2 and V4 provide a balanced view of the heart’s electrical activity; V2 captures data from the right ventricle and the septal area, while V4 captures signals from the anterior wall of the left ventricle.
 This complementary information is crucial for accurately reconstructing the missing leads.
-Although adjacent leads (like V2 and V3) provide highly correlated data, they can introduce redundancy rather than additional useful information.
+Although adjacent leads (like V2 and V3) provide highly correlated data, they can introduce redundancy rather than additional helpful information.
 V2 and V4, being slightly more spatially separated, offer diverse and non-redundant information that enhances reconstruction accuracy.